Timbone1343/academic-kickstart/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Roof Inspections"
-  content = "that meet your needs." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "that meet your needs" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).